anhinga/julia-notebooks/images-as-matrices/presentation/bio/README.md

 (that is, transformations of linear streams) with arbitrary arity.

 This setup also allows these neural machines to have very natural and flexible self-modification facilities.
-There are toy implementations in Processing with mutable matrices, and reference implementation in Clojure with immutable streams of tree-shaped "flexible-rank tensors".
+There are toy implementations in Processing with mutable matrices, and the reference implementation in Clojure with immutable streams of tree-shaped "flexible-rank tensors".
 The reference paper on DMMs is https://arxiv.org/abs/1712.07447

 I hope to create the next application of this formalism in Julia